Guide to Birth Plans and How to Write One

-If you’re getting closer to your due date, you may be thinking about whether or not you want – or need – a birth plan.
-If you’re not sure how to write one, or even what a birth plan really is, this post is for you!
-We’ll cover the details on the purpose of birth plans, the different types, and how to create one (or where to find great pre-made plans).
+If you’re getting closer to your due date, you may have heard about birth plans and may be thinking: do I really need a birth plan?
+If you’re not sure how to write one, or even what a birth plan really is, this post is for you.

 What Birth Plans Are (and Are Not)